alphagov/government-service-design-manual/service-manual/making-software/deployment.md

 ### Secrets ###

-Extra care must be taken when managing secrets such as database passwords or Skeys.
+Extra care must be taken when managing secrets such as database passwords or SSL keys.
 You want to ensure:

  * at a coarse-grained level, secrets cannot be accessed outside of the environment which uses them